Apprenticeship Manufacturing Apprenticeship

 What does a manufacturing apprenticeship involve?

-During the apprenticeship you will study the theory of pharmaceutical production, first touch engineering and lean manufacturing as well as safety and risk management.
+During the apprenticeship you will study the theory of pharmaceutical production, first touch engineering and learn manufacturing as well as safety and risk management.
 You will complete a series of on-site job rotations, learning how to operate the different equipment that makes our pharmaceutical products.

 You can expect to work both individually (when appropriately trained) and as part of a manufacturing team – taking responsibility for the quality, safety and accuracy of the work you undertake.